 The Monarchs were returning champs, though the previous season had seen the death of their long-time manager Andy Cooper.
 They dominated the Negro American League this year.
 Brown (.310) led the league with 9 homers, more than the next two players combined, rookie second baseman Bonnie Serrell hit .406 to lead the loop, while third baseman Newt Allen (.318), catcher Joe Greene (.366), outfielder Ted Strong (.322), and shortstop Jesse Williams (.315) all topped .300.
 First baseman Buck O'Neil hit .269, being more prized for his running and defensive games.
-Paige (7-5, 1.95) and Hilton Smith (4-3) were surprisingly the weak members of the staff, Smith having spent most of the season's second half with a sore arm.
-Booker McDaniels (6-0, 1.76) and Jack Matchett (6-1, 1.56) were the top two hurlers in the league in RA and first and third in winning percentage.
-Connie Johnson went 4-0 as well.
-After manager Cooper's illness and death, Newt Allen managed the team in 1941 but decided not to manage further during the off-season.
+Paige (with a 3-2 won-lost record in official NAL games) and Hilton Smith (4-3) were surprisingly the weak members of the staff, Smith having spent part of the season with a sore arm, and Paige being used sparingly in league games and rarely pitching more than five innings in a game.
+Rookie Connie Johnson went 7-0 in league contests, but missed the second half of the season after having been drafted.
+Booker McDaniels was 6-1 and Jack Matchett 3-1, while Jim LaMarque (2-0) and Norris Phillips (1-0) rounded out the staff.
+After manager Cooper's illness and death, Newt Allen managed the team in 1941 but decided during the off-season not to manage further.
 Dizzy Dismukes managed the club during its pre-season, but turned over the reins to veteran catcher Frank Duncan while assuming the duties of business manager and club secretary.

 Homestead Grays